gabrieluizramos/unsplash-stats-workflow/README.md

 ### Setup
 - Create a `.github` folder and create a `workflows` folder inside of it, in case it doesn't exists.
-- Create a new workflow file named something like `unsplash-stats-workflow.yml` with the following content:
+- Create a new workflow file (named something like `unsplash-stats-workflow.yml`, in case it doesn't exists) with the following content:
 ```yml
 jobs:
   unsplash_stats_job: